We use cookies to give you the best experience and to help improve our website. By using our website you are accepting our cookies. Learn More

 In the past seven years, Edward’s athletes have won 63 gold medals at the Junior British Championships, alongside international success.
 Harrison Seaward became the WKO World Open Junior Kickboxing Vice-Champion in 2023, and Sian White won a silver medal at the ITF World Junior Taekwon-Do Cup in 2022.

-This Award recognises the outstanding achievements of a coach working at the highest levels of performance in sport, whether as a coach of an individual or a national team.
+Supported by UK Sport, this Award recognises the outstanding achievements of a coach working at the highest levels of performance in sport, whether as a coach of an individual or a national team.

-Trevor Painter (Athletics)
+Trevor Painter (Athletics) Winner

 The coach of multiple medal-winning runner and recently crowned Olympic and European 800m champion Keely Hodgkinson for the last six years, Trevor Painter is an athletics coach who cares, plans and delivers.